codedragon/code_reviews/slides.md

 ## The problem (exception) is always at the bottom
-## for a simple stack, the code that caused it is directly above it.
+## and the code that caused it is often directly above it.